mahyar-servati/Entropy-of-Persian-Words/README.md

 # Entropy-of-Persian-Words
-Entropy and letter analysis of Persian words based on Poems Hafez
+Python programming for calculating Entropy and letter analysis of Persian words based on Poems Hafez